tmontgomery/Amaethon/Tentative-Agenda.md

 * break: 10 min

 Exercise 3: 2-3pm
+* discussion of how schema's could work (new version?, new templateIds?, deprecate?): 15 min
 * add a new type of auction to the service.
 A fixed amount of items.
 Optionally, no time limit.
 Fixed price.
 * new domain model including new auction type provided
 * new CLI tool provided that understands the new commands and activity feed events